zhenyuzhang98/zhenyuzhang98.github.io/_pages/jottings.md

 Some alumni who share my supervisor discussed our academic lineage in a Wechat group.

-They said it's like: Max Born - Peng Huanwu - Zhou Guangzhao - Wu Ke - Chen Bin - us.
+They said it's like: Max Born - Peng Huanwu - Zhou Guangzhao (Kuang-chao Chou) - Wu Ke - Chen Bin - us.

+(I think that is doubtful since I found the supervisor of Wu Ke might be Lu Qikeng.
+So it might be : Hua Luogeng - Lu Qikeng - Wu Ke)

 - Aug 16